 7. Italian Knives

 You’ll need a knife to slice an aged Italian cheese or spread that pistachio cream from Sicily.
-Italy has a rich history of crafting knives with breathtaking craftsmanship, and Coltelleria L’Artigiano is a great source.
+Italy has a rich history of making knives with breathtaking craftsmanship, and Coltelleria L’Artigiano is a great source.

 8. Wine